c410-f3r/wtx/wtx-docs/src/http-server-framework/README.md

 * URI router
 * WebSocket

-If dynamic or nested routes are needed, then it is necessary to activate the `matchit` feature.
+If dynamic or nested routes are needed, then please activate the `matchit` feature.
 Without it, only simple and flat routes will work.

-To use this functionality, it necessary to activate the `http-server-framework` feature.
+To use this functionality, it is necessary to activate the `http-server-framework` feature.

 ![HTTP/2 Benchmarks](https://i.imgur.com/lUOX3iM.png)